sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

-Welcome everybody to the last session of the day, I hope you've got still some energy left.
-I don't think I'll take the full hour so don't worry about that.
+Welcome everybody to the last session of today, I hope you still got some energy left.
+I don't think I'll take the full hour so don't worry about your Feierabend.

 The title of this talk is Pipelines as Code for Infrastructure at Scale.
 There are three elements to this talk.